1376896121/FudanCV-Final/README.md

 ### Self Supervised Learning
 We Use SimCLR as SSL method, then test the performence under Linear Classification Protocol.

 The network is Resnet-18, the dataset we use for SSL and LCP is CIFAR-100.

-However, the dataset can be chosen from CIFAR-10, CIFAR-100 and STL-10, and other resnet is supported by modifying `run_all.sh`.
+However, the dataset can be chosen from CIFAR-10, CIFAR-100 and STL-10, and other resnet structures are supported.

+You can change the setting by modifying `run_all.sh`.

 ##### Result: